 Ricardo Lagdameo, DLI first vice president, said the establishment of agro-industrial zones is viable in Mindanao considering that one of the biggest drivers of the island’s economy is agriculture.

 According to Board Resolution 07-232 of the Philippine Economic Zone Authority (Peza), an agro-industrial economic zone “shall be planned and designed to have support facilities and services required for processing and agro-based manufacturing activities, utilizing local agricultural and marine products as basic raw materials.”

 During his talk at the Davao Investment Conference (Icon) 2019 on June 20 at the SMX Convention Center, Lagdameo said Mindanao, being the food basket of the Philippines, largely produces 40 percent of the country’s food needs and more than 30 percent of the national food trade.
 This is the seat of major export products such as banana, coconut, rubber, gold and silver.

 “Mindanao is number one in a lot of agriculture products such as bananas, coconut, cacao and rubber in the entire Philippines.
 This means that we have a lot of potential for the success of this industry, especially that it creates a lot of diverse job opportunities,” he said.

 Lagdameo said by putting up agro-industrial economic zones will “give opportunities for farmers to market their produce.”

 However, he also pointed out that agro-industrial zones are not necessarily about food or food-processing operations.
 It may also involve other locators that are indirectly related to agriculture.

-For example, he said at the 63-hectare Anflo Industrial Estate (AIE), a Peza-accredited economic zone in Panabo City, Davao del Norte, have non-agriculture locators.
+For example, he said the 63-hectare Anflo Industrial Estate (AIE), a Peza-accredited economic zone in Panabo City, Davao del Norte, has non-agriculture locators.